sayan112/RoadToFullTimeServiceBased/TechnicalRound/C++Questions/Questions.md

 Special Symbols – They have some special meaning and cannot be used for another purpose; eg: [] () {}, ; \* = #
 Operators – Who perform operations on the operand

-13. What is Function Overriding?
-    = When a function of the same name, same arguments or parameters, and same return type already present/declared in the base class is used in a derived class is known as Function Overriding.
-It is an example of Runtime Polymorphism or Late Binding which means the overridden function will be executed at the run time of the execution.

 14. Explain inheritance?
     = The capability or ability of a class to derive properties and characteristics from another class is known as inheritance.
 In simple terms, it is a system or technique of reusing and extending existing classes without modifying them.